Skip to main content

 The Core Participants in Health Data Protection

 To understand the vendor’s role, one must first recognize the primary guardian of your health information under the law.
 A Covered Entity is a health plan, health care clearinghouse, or health care provider that electronically transmits health information.
-In the context of workplace wellness, the most common covered entity is the sponsored by your employer.
+In the context of workplace wellness, the most common covered entity is the group health plan sponsored by your employer.
 These plans are subject to HIPAA’s rules and are legally responsible for safeguarding the health information of their members.

 What Is Protected Health Information in Wellness?